-Forking is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and then clicking "Fork" on the upper right of the screen.
-(Note: You must have a GitHub account to fork the repository.
-If you don't have one, we encourage you to sign up.)
+The first step to editing the repository is to fork it into your own user space.
+This is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and the clicking Fork on the upper right of the screen.
+(Note you must have a github account to fork the repository, if you don't have one then click Sign Up in the upper right corner and create one).